 Function Coffee Labs: This independent roasts its own beans and always has a few creative options on the menu.
 Since they have a Zagar mosaic on the side of the cafe, it is the perfect stop when doing a walking tour of Isaac Zagar’s mosaics (Public Art & Philly’s Magic Gardens).
 1001 S. 10th

-Black and Brew: This coffee shop on Passyunk Avenue has another Zagar mural along with fantastic people/doggie watching.
+Black and Brew: This coffee shop on Passyunk Avenue has another Zagar mural along with fantastic people/doggie watching on the street out front.
 Plus, a yummy breakfast/lunch menu.

 ICI: This tiny bakery is a perfect rest stop when exploring the historic sites (or shopping) in Old City.
 They have good coffee, plus delicious macarons and stuffed shortbread.
 230 Arch Street